thomaskummer/HADSoftware/README.md

 ## Download

-By cloning the following git repository, the EPOS-Linux-Library (from Maxon-Motor), the EPOS 2 controller code and the graphical user interface for the touchscreen, are downloaded.
+By cloning the following git repository, the EPOS-Linux-Library (from Maxon-Motor), the EPOS 2 controller framework and the graphical user interface for the touchscreen, are downloaded.

 ```
 git clone https://github.com/thomaskummer/HADSoftware.git